ambientWave/PDF-Password-Encryptor-Decryptor/README.md

 ﻿# PDF1.6-Password-Decryptor

-This project is developed using python as a learning tool with an objective of decyphering an encrypted pdf file
+This project is developed using python as a learning tool with an objective of deciphering an encrypted pdf file